SydneyBioX/spicyR/README.md

 ## Installation

-For the Bioconductor release version.
+For the Bioconductor release version, run the following.
 ```r
 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")